rodrimoni/CivisAnalysis2/DOC.md

 ## maximizeWindow

-Replace a small icon for a bootsrap panel that represents the icon maximized
+Replaces a small icon with a Bootstrap Panel representing it maximized

 **Examples**